MicrosoftDocs/iis-docs/iis/ftp-extenisibility-reference/native-code-api-reference/ftp-native-code-extensibility-interfaces.md

 ---
-title: "FTP Native-Code Extensibility Interfaces | Microsoft Docs" ms.custom: "" ms.date: "09/06/2017"
+title: "FTP Native-Code Extensibility Interfaces" ms.date: "09/06/2017" ms.assetid: afa33f3c-e758-4cb2-873c-4b902276707c
-ms.reviewer: ""
-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-ms.assetid: afa33f3c-e758-4cb2-873c-4b902276707c
-caps.latest.revision: 7
-author: "shirhatti"
 ms.author: "robmcm"
-manager: "wpickett"
 ---
 # FTP Native-Code Extensibility Interfaces
 Describes the native-code interfaces that developers use to extend the functionality of the FTP 7.5 service for IIS 7.5.